 Lost In The Mojave

 Baby, “please talk to me.”
-I don’t know why you’re so mad, “You wanted to see the Mojave Desert and here we are.”
-We might be a little bit lost right now but we will get out of here, everything will be just fine.
-Yeah right, “Mr. Adm.
+I don’t know why you’re so mad, “You wanted to see the Mojave Desert, and here we are.”
+We might be a little bit lost right now, but we will get out of here, everything will be just fine.
+Yeah, right, “Mr. Adm.
 Byrd, Mr. Christopher Columbus, the great explorer of the 54,000 square mile Mojave Desert.”
 Idiot, “A little bit lost!”
-You are the one who decided to turn off the Highway to do a little exploring on your own.
+You are the one who decided to turn off the Highway to do a little exploring.
 Have you ever heard of a compass?

-Baby, there are so many All Terrain Vehicle tracks out here you don’t know where any of them will go.
-Maybe that’s just the problem, way too many tracks and I got confused which one I was supposed to be taking.
+There are so many All-Terrain Vehicle tracks out here you don’t know where any of them will go.
+Maybe that’s the problem, way too many paths, and I got confused about which one I was supposed to be taking.
 You sure got confused all right, “You don’t even have any idea what direction we are going, north east south or west.

-Baby I have a strategy, the best thing to do right now is cuddle up to each other by this four wheeler.
+Baby, I have a strategy, the best thing to do right now is cuddle up to each other by this four-wheeler.
 Try to make ourselves as comfortable as we can.
-We don’t have that much gas left, we are going to have to wait for sunrise.
-When the sun comes up we know we have to go the opposite direction to get back to Baker California or somewhere in California and back to civilization.
-Sooner or later we will have to come to the interstate highway that runs through Baker.
+We don’t have that much gas left.
+We are going to have to wait for sunrise.
+When the sun comes up, we go the opposite direction to get back to Baker, California, or somewhere in California and back to civilization.
+Sooner or later, we will have to come to the interstate Highway that runs through Baker.

-Two weeks later a Marine helicopter on maneuvers from Camp Pendleton, California found an all-terrain vehicle out in Death Valley.
+Two weeks later, a Marine helicopter on maneuvers from Camp Pendleton, California, found an all-terrain vehicle out in Death Valley.
 The only signs of anyone being around there were torn pieces of clothing scattered all over.
-They were reported as missing tourists at Death Valley by the authorities.
+They were finally reported as missing tourists at Death Valley by the authorities.